docarray/docarray/docs/advanced/document-store/benchmark.md

 :scale: 0 %
 ```

+## Methodology

-We created a DocumentArray with one million Documents based on [sift1m](http://corpus-texmex.irisa.fr/), a dataset containing 1 million objects (each of 128 dimensions) and using L2 distance metrics, and benchmarked the document stores as summarized below.
+We created a DocumentArray with one million Documents based on [sift1m](http://corpus-texmex.irisa.fr/), a dataset containing 1 million objects (each of 128 dimensions) and using L2 distance metrics.

-This includes classic and vector databases, all using the same DocumentArray API:
+We benchmarked the document stores as summarized below:

 | Name                                | Usage                                    | Client version    | Database version |
 |-------------------------------------|------------------------------------------|-------------------|------------------|